CognitiveScale/cortex-python/migration.md

 1. The `InputMessage` and `OutputMessage` classes have been deprecated.
 Instead, use the `Message` class:

 ```
-> from cortex.client import Message
+> from cortex.message import Message
 ```

 2. `ModelClient`, `ModelProcess`, and `ModelRouter` have been deprecated.
 Instead, use the `experiment` API in the `Client`